THE PERSON AND WORK OF CHRIST

-Saying to Zion, “Thou art my people.”
+Saying to Zion, “You are my people.”
 Only Christ is able to bring God’s people into union with God.
 By the Lord’s people we mean the elect Jews and the elect Gentiles.

 The elect Gentiles consist of those individuals whom God has called out from the nations of the earth so that during the Kingdom Age they may serve along with the elect Jews as a ruling priesthood over the saved nations.

 The elect Jews are composed of those Jews with whom God has dealt according to predestination and foreknowledge.
 During the Church Age the elect Jews have been but a remnant of the nation of Israel.